-- to estimate the incidence of CDIs in European acute care hospitals; - to assess the burden of CDIs (including recurrent CDI cases) in European acute care hospitals; - to provide participating hospitals with a standardised tool to measure and monitor their own incidence rates, and to compare incidence rates with those observed in other participating hospitals; - to assess adverse outcomes of CDIs including death; - to describe the epidemiology of C. difficile at the local, national and European level, in terms of factors such as antibiotic susceptibility, PCR ribotype, presence of Clostridium difficile toxin A (TcdA), Clostridium difficile toxin B (TcdB) and binary toxin, morbidity and mortality of infection, and the detection of new/emerging types; - to promote use of CDI diagnostic practices that have a high diagnostic accuracy.
+- to estimate the incidence of CDIs in European acute care hospitals; - to assess the burden of CDIs (including recurrent CDI cases) in European acute care hospitals; - to provide participating hospitals with a standardised tool to measure and monitor their own incidence rates, and to compare incidence rates with those observed in other participating hospitals; - to assess adverse outcomes of CDIs including death; - to describe the epidemiology of C. difficile at the local, national and European level, in terms of factors such as antibiotic susceptibility, PCR ribotype, presence of Clostridium difficile toxin A (TcdA), Clostridium difficile toxin B (TcdB) and binary toxin genes, morbidity and mortality of infection, and the detection of new/emerging types; - to promote use of CDI diagnostic practices that have a high diagnostic accuracy; - to assess the implementation of structure and process indicators (SPIs) of infection prevention and control (IPC) in European acute care hospitals.